egeakman/mjpeg-streamer/README.md

 To view the video stream, you can open a web browser and navigate to http://localhost:8080/my_camera.

-Don't forget to check out the [tests](tests) directory for more examples.
+Don't forget to check out the [examples](examples) directory for more examples.

 ## Class Reference